 Widener Law Commonwealth offers the only part-time program in Central Pennsylvania that is designed to allow you more flexibility to complete the Juris Doctor degree over four academic years.
 As a part-time student, you are eligible for the same scholarship opportunities, learn from the same faculty, and participate in the full range of curricular and extracurricular options as a full-time student.

-Widener Law Commonwealth’s part-time program has been the starting point for alumni now successful in a broad array of endeavors, from Pennsylvania’s auditor general, to the president of a publicly traded bank, to associates with private firms practicing in all areas of law.
+Widener Law Commonwealth’s part-time program has been the starting point for alumni who are now successful in a broad array of endeavors, from Pennsylvania’s former auditor general, to the president of a publicly traded bank, to associates with private firms practicing in all areas of law.

 During your first year of law school, part-time students are required to take 9 credit hours during the fall semester and 11 credit hours the spring semester.
 After your first year of law school, you have more flexibility in your course selection and schedule, however, you must complete the core curriculum in order to graduate.
 Please review the current Academic Calendar, Course Schedule, and Curriculum webpages for the most updated academic information.